iaindooley/Decal60MinuteTutorial/README.md

 # Before starting:

+## What is Decal CMS?

+Decal CMS is a hosted content management system that aims to make it simple and cost effective to deploy editable sites with highly structured markup.

+We want to make Decal a system you can use for all sites, large or small, and even as a "cloud CMS" to plug in content management to highly complex web applications (via the API).

+We also want to ensure that our system for extending Decal with custom functionality is the most flexible and simple to use of any CMS, even though it is a hosted product.

 ## This should take you about 60 minutes

 Thanks for taking an interested in Decal CMS.
 The following tutorial is designed to give you a more in-depth introduction to Decal CMS following on from your initial interest in our "Whirlwind Tour" at http://www.decalcms.com/tour/